jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/gp/gp.rst

 Typed Problems
 --------------

-An additional **5** points may be awarded if GP is effective used on a typed problem.
+An additional **5** points may be awarded if GP is effectively used on a typed problem.
 No data will be provided, thus finding an interesting problem and related data will be required.
 It must be made clear to the marker that GP was sufficiently applied to the problem and that the problem is interesting enough to earn the additional points.